OmarrSakr/Bakery-Website/README.md

 ![Bakery](https://github.com/user-attachments/assets/63771125-eded-482a-adfd-fcc312306a80)

+## Live Demo 🌐
+- Check out the live demo of the project at [Home Bakery](https://omarrsakr.github.io/Bakery-Website/).

+---

 Welcome to *Home Bakery* – a beautiful and modern website designed for bakeries!
 This project showcases a static landing page for a bakery, featuring key sections such as:
 - A home banner